baraaan-k/FlirtIQ-Privacy-Policy/README.md

 ## 10. International Data Transfers

 We operate from Turkey.
-Our service providers (OpenAI, Firebase, etc.) are located in the United States and other countries.
+Our service providers (third-party LLM providers, Firebase, etc.) are located in the United States and other countries.
 By using FlirtIQ, you consent to your information being transferred to and processed in these countries.
 Where required by law (e.g., GDPR), we rely on Standard Contractual Clauses or equivalent safeguards.

 ---